Vardhan-225/Amoskys/README.md

-# InfraSpectre
+# Amoskys

-**InfraSpectre** is a security-focused infrastructure monitoring system designed to collect, process, and analyze security-relevant events from distributed environments in real-time.
+**Amoskys** is a security-focused infrastructure monitoring system designed to collect, process, and analyze security-relevant events from distributed environments in real-time.

 ## 🎯 Overview

-InfraSpectre provides a foundation for building security detection and monitoring capabilities through:
+Amoskys provides a foundation for building security detection and monitoring capabilities through:

 - **Event Collection**: Distributed agents collect network flows, process events, and system activities
 - **Secure Transport**: All communication secured with mTLS and Ed25519 cryptographic signatures